 Finally, from (I{CF}) , the BCI is classified as GC and FC for safe and accurate MTP using CNN.
 But, the flattening layers in CNN simply convert the 2D or 3D feature maps into a 1D vector without considering the spatial relationships.
-Thus, CNN potentially loses important structural information; also, it has a slow learning improves spatial information retention.
+Thus, CNN potentially loses important structural information; also, it has a slow learning problem.
+Hence, Sigmoidal Growing Cosine Unit (SGCU) and Intermap Pooling (IP) are used.
+Here, SGCU enhances feature representation, while IP improves spatial information retention.
 The SGCIP-CNN classifier is shown in Figure 2,